kylehix10/CSCE580/Quiz-2/docs/docs/answer-comments.md

      Recipe 2)
      PF1: "Use this text file and convert it into an R3 file"
      PF2: "Use the same file and convert it into a full R3 file."
+     PF3: "Convert the given file into a full R3 file."